| The catus garden has filled in nicely where the old Silver Maple was. Only 2 catus didn't make it through the winter.

 |

-| And the finished product.
+And this is the finished product.

 |